-Benign reasons for a dog's gurgling stomach
+Harmless reasons for my dog's stomach making noises

 Diagnostics will likely include full blood work, urinalysis, fecal evaluation, abdominal radiographs or abdominal ultrasound, a pLI to rule out pancreatitis, and specific testing to rule out underlying endocrine disease.